Home

 End of detour to Bagnoles de l'Orne

-Leaving Domfront on the N176 in direction of Mont Saint Michel, you will drive in front of one of the masterpieces of Romanesque art in Normandy, the little chapel of Notre Dame sur l'Eau, decorated inside with 12th century frescoes.
+Leaving Domfront on the N176 in direction of Mont Saint Michel, you can see on your left the little chapel of Notre Dame sur l'Eau, whose interior is decorated with superb 12th century frescoes.

-Keep following the N176 through St. Hilaire du Harcouët and carry on to le Mont St Michel.
-There is a great view of the abbey island from the German cemetery at the far end of the bay.
+Keep following the N176 through Domfront to St. Hilaire du Harcouët and carry on to le Mont St Michel.
+There is a great view of the abbey island from the German cemetery at the far end of the bay - this is where most of the postcard photos are taken!

 After your visit, return to Alençon via the D999 and St Hilaire du Harcouët.